 Most of the Peeries are OK – after all, Downton’s demographic is hardly known for hard partying and substance abuse, unless the substances are prosecco and cake.
 These are people who, at the very least, take their litter home with them.
 Unfortunately, they also take souvenirs from what they think of as ’the set’ but we think of as ‘our home’.
-They’ll pull roses off rosebushes, take stones from our drystone wall, bang with their fists on our windows (they’re Victorian glass and fragile) to make our dog, who used to enjoy sitting in the sun on the windowsill, look at them for yet another Insta selfie.
+They’ve pulled roses off rosebushes, taken stones from our drystone wall, banged with their fists on our windows (they’re Victorian glass and fragile) to make our dog, who used to enjoy sitting in the sun on the windowsill, look at them for yet another Insta selfie.

 The tourists have no sense that people – real people, rather than actors – live in Bampton.
 My partner was working at home on a client call, when an American tourist banged on the kitchen window demanding, “Do you live here?”
 I heard her say to her friend, “You know, there are real people living in those little houses” as though we were some sort of curious sideshow, laid on for their amusement.